Photo by RichLegg from Getty Images Signature via Canva.com

 With the vast amount of information available through internet research, you should be able to get a very good sense of the fair market value of your home.
 Sites such as MilitaryByOwner provide you with the resources you need to take an in-depth look at the home prices in your area.

-Use our search feature to find homes in your zip code with the same number of bedrooms and bathrooms and see how they compare to yours.
+Use MilitaryByOwner’s search feature to find homes in the same zip code with an identical number of bedrooms and bathrooms and see how they compare to yours.

-While internet sites can give you a ballpark of what homes are valued at in your area, a more accurate assessment is available from a professional appraiser.
-An average appraisal can run between $350-500 in most areas.
+Websites can give you a ballpark of how much homes are valued in your area, but a professional appraiser can provide a much more accurate assessment.
+An average appraisal can run between $350-500 in most locations.
 But investing the money now can save you from finding out at closing that the bank will not lend above the appraised price.
 This will also help you price your home competitively.

 Asking the fair market value for your home helps ensure it won’t linger on the market or, on the other side of the spectrum, leave you wondering if you should have set your price higher.